Cathwyler/MagicRemoteService/README.md

 # MagicRemoteService</br>
-Service providing computer remote control using an LG WebOS smart TV.</br>
+Service providing computer remote control using an LG WebOS TV.</br>
 Tested with WebOS 6.0 and Windows 10.</br>

 ## Introduction